CitrusLinux/CitrusM2.1/README.md

-# CitrusM2.1
+# CitrusM3
-My upgraded Ender 3 v2 as CitrusM2.1 (V2.1)
+My upgraded Ender 3 v2 as CitrusM3 (V3)

+#UPDATE#
+Thursday, June 6th
+CitrusM2.3 has been Migrated to the CitrusM3

+-Added Touchscreen for klipperscreen
+-Added New Electronics box made by me
+-Fixes klipper configurations

 # Parts Not Created by Me